Renewing the Sidney Centre for Plant Health

 Project design

 The architectural and engineering consultants have designed the new facility to complement existing buildings and the history of the CPH.
-The design meets scientific needs and sustainability (green) objectives while incorporating local Indigenous stories and traditions.
+The design meets scientific needs and sustainability objectives and is targeting a LEED (Leadership in Energy and Environmental Design) Gold certification, providing a framework for a healthy, efficient and cost-saving green building.

 Image gallery